exadel-inc/etoolbox-authoring-kit/ui.apps/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 * `data-dependsonref` - to mark a field that is referenced in the Query.
 * `data-dependsonreftype` - (optional) to define the expected type of reference value.
 * `data-dependsonreflazy` - (marker) an attribute to mark a reference as lazy.
-In this case, DependsOn will not observe rapid events like input.
+In this case, DependsOn will not observe rapid events like `input`.

 #### Using DependsOn